hail-is/hail/hail/python/hailtop/batch/docs/service.rst

 .. code-block:: sh

-    gcloud storage buckets add-iam-policy-binding gs://[BUCKET_NAME] \
+    gcloud storage buckets add-iam-policy-binding gs://<BUCKET_NAME> \
-           --member=serviceAccount:[SERVICE_ACCOUNT_NAME] \
+           --member=serviceAccount:<SERVICE_ACCOUNT_NAME> \
 	   --role=objectAdmin

 The Google Artifact Registry is a Docker repository hosted by Google that is an alternative to Docker Hub for storing images.
 It is recommended to use the artifact registry for images that shouldn't be publically available.
-If you have an artifact registry `associated with your project <https://cloud.google.com/artifact-registry/docs/>`__, then you can enable the service account to view Docker images with the command below where `SERVICE_ACCOUNT_NAME` is your full service account name, `<PROJECT>` is the name of your google project, and `<REPO>` is the name of your repository you want to grant access to and has a path that has the following prefix `us-docker.pkg.dev/<MY_PROJECT>`:
+If you have an artifact registry `associated with your project
+<https://cloud.google.com/artifact-registry/docs/>`__, then you can enable the service account to
+view Docker images with the command below where `SERVICE_ACCOUNT_NAME` is your full service account name, and `<REPO>` is the name of your repository you want to grant access to and has a path that has the following prefix `us-docker.pkg.dev/<MY_PROJECT>`:

 .. code-block:: sh

     gcloud artifacts repositories add-iam-policy-binding <REPO> \
            --member=<SERVICE_ACCOUNT_NAME> --role=roles/artifactregistry.repoAdmin

 If you want to run gcloud commands within your Batch jobs, the service account file is available at `/gsa-key/key.json` in the main container.
 You can authenticate using the service account by adding